Dikaarfn/Dikaarfn/README.md

 # Hi there, I'm Andhika 👋
 ## About me:
 - 🔭 I’m currently Jobseeker
-- 🌱 I’m currently learning PHP and Javascript
-- 👯 I’m looking to collaborate as Website Developer
+- 🤝🏻 I’m looking to collaborate as Website Developer and Mobile Developer
 - 💬 Ask me about anything
 - 📫 How to reach me: andhikaarfn@gmail.com